morosanmihail/HA-LondonTfL/README.md

 Attributes contain up to `max` departures.

 You can add integration via the Integrations menu by searching for `London TfL`.
+It will auto-populate the line list, then auto-populate the station list with all stations on that line.

-Alternatively, you can set it up manually in your `configuration.yaml`.
+Alternatively, you can set it up manually in your `configuration.yaml`, though this is no longer recommended, as getting a station's Naptan ID is not trivial.

 Demo configuration: